 How to Fight A Silent Battle

-There are many factors perpetuating the opioid epidemic, but silence is one of the biggest among them.
+Many factors are perpetuating the opioid epidemic, but silence is one of the biggest among them.
 How do you fight a battle that you cannot see?
 Only by fighting back against the stigma, shame, and silence surrounding opioid abuse will we truly begin to gain traction in this battle.
 Unfortunately, our society views those struggling to control their drug use as “addicts.”
 They fail to realize that our neighbors, friends, and family members may be among those affected by the opioid epidemic.

 Breaking through this stigma with compassion and greater awareness can help to curb the accelerating rates of opioid abuse.
 To achieve this end, any enacted drug policy needs to heavily emphasize public education about the risks of opioid abuse, signs of addiction, and treatment options.
 Furthermore, those struggling with opioid dependence need to have greater access to effective treatments.
 By increasing public awareness and access to these treatments, we can begin to fight back in the silent battle of the opioid epidemic.